 Before choosing a navigation pattern, answer these questions in order:

 Under 40: unlikely to cause material issues.
-Proceed with standard best practices.
 Group by topic, use descriptive anchor text.

 Over 100: almost certainly causing dilution.
 The question becomes whether you can justify the cost, not whether the cost exists.

-If yes, the menu on the shoes section shows shoe subcategories, the menu on clothing shows clothing subcategories, you're contextualising the navigation.
-This significantly reduces the anchor text uniformity problem and keeps link equity distribution more relevant.
+If yes, the menu on the shoes section shows shoe subcategories, clothing shows clothing subcategories.
+You're contextualising the navigation, which significantly reduces the anchor text uniformity problem.

-If no, every page shows the same complete menu regardless of where the user is, every problem described in this post applies at full scale.
+If no, every page shows the same complete menu regardless of context.
+Every problem in this post applies at full scale.

-3. Are your highest-value pages receiving concentrated internal link equity from contextually relevant pages?
+Are your highest-value pages receiving concentrated link equity from contextually relevant pages?

 Pull your internal link data.
-For your top 20 revenue-driving pages, what percentage of their inbound internal links come from the mega menu versus from in-content contextual links?
-If the mega menu dominates, those pages are receiving high volume but low-quality internal signals, many links, all with the same generic anchor text, from pages with no topical relationship.
+For your top 20 revenue-driving pages, what percentage of inbound internal links come from the mega menu versus in-content contextual links?
+If the mega menu dominates, those pages are receiving high volume but low-quality signals, many links, same generic anchor text, no topical relationship.

 Check click-through rates on every mega menu link over a 90-day window.
-If more than half the links receive fewer than 0.5% of total navigation clicks, those links are serving nobody.
-Remove them from the menu and link to them contextually from relevant pages instead.
+If more than half receive fewer than 0.5% of total navigation clicks, those links are serving nobody.
+Remove them and link contextually from relevant pages instead.

 What to do instead

-Lean top-level navigation + hub pages.
-Your global nav links to 5–8 top-level categories.
-Each category has a well-structured hub page that links to its subcategories, filters, and key content.
-Users get to the same destinations in two clicks instead of one, and the link equity flows through a hierarchy that Google can interpret.
+Global nav links to 5–8 top-level categories.
+Each has a hub page linking to subcategories, filters, and key content.
+Same destinations in two clicks, equity flowing through a hierarchy Google can interpret.

-HTML sitemaps as crawl infrastructure.
-For sites concerned about deep page discovery without a mega menu, a well-structured HTML sitemap provides Googlebot with a crawl path to every significant URL without placing those links on every page and diluting the equity of your contextual links.
-Every page in your XML sitemap should be reachable via at least one internal link, the HTML sitemap is how you guarantee that without polluting your navigation.
+A well-structured HTML sitemap gives Googlebot a crawl path to every significant URL without distributing those links across every page.
+Every URL in your XML sitemap should have at least one internal link, this is how you guarantee it.

 Making the change